Francis Ledwidge: Early poetry and nationalism

-Strongly built, with striking brown eyes and a sensuous face, Ledwidge was a keen poet, writing where ever he could – sometimes even on gates or fence posts.
+Strongly built, with striking brown eyes and a sensuous face, Ledwidge was a keen poet, writing wherever he could – sometimes even on gates or fence posts.
 From the age of fourteen his works were published in a local newspaper, the Drogheda Independent, and reflected his passion for the Boyne Valley.
 He was also published with some regularity in the Irish Weekly Independent and Sunday Independent from mid-1909.
 These early poetry publications were largely unpaid.

 While working as a road labourer, he wrote to the Anglo-Irish landlord and fantasy writer and dramatist Lord Dunsany, in 1912, enclosing copybooks containing his early work.
 Dunsany, a man of letters already well known in Dublin and London literary and dramatic circles, and whose own start in publishing had been with a few poems, felt that his work had potential, and promoted him in Dublin, including at a salon of Æ. Dunsany and Æ introduced Ledwidge to a range of Irish literary figures, including W.B.
 Yeats and Oliver St. John Gogarty, with whom Ledwidge became further acquainted.

-Dunsany supported Ledwidge with money and literary advice for some years, providing him with access to and a workspace in Dunsany Castle's library, where he met the Irish writer Katharine Tynan, corresponding with her regularly.
+Dunsany supported Ledwidge with money and literary advice for some years, providing him with access to and a workspace in Dunsany Castle's library, where he met the Irish writer Katharine Tynan, subsequently corresponding with her regularly.
 Dunsany later prepared his first collection of poetry Songs of the Fields, which successfully appealed to the expectations of the Irish Literary Revival and its social taste for rural poetry.
 Despite Ledwidge's growing association with the aristocratic Lord Dunsany, he retained a keen interest in the conditions of working men.
 He was one of the founder members in 1906 of the Slane branch of the Meath Labour Union.
 He familiarised himself with the writings of James Connolly and, despite the Vatican's condemnations of Marxism, Ledwidge found no contradiction between Roman Catholicism and socialism.
 In 1913 he was temporary secretary of the union, the following year elected to the Navan district rural council and board of guardians.